 A further potential hazard resulting from such a drop is loss of water from the pool either by direct expulsion or by gross leakage arising from structural damage.

 I.33.
-Operational controls and engineered safety features should be implemented to preclude the drop of a spent fuel element or assembly onto a pool storage rack or onto the pool bottom during transfer.
+Operational controls and engineered safety features should be implemented to preclude the drop of a spent fuel element or an assembly of fuel elements onto a pool storage rack during transfer.

 DESIGN OF DRY STORAGE FACILITIES